HernandezAnthonyJ/HernandezAnthonyJ/README.md

 </div>

 My name is Anthony J. Hernandez.
 Everyone just calls me Jay.
 Thanks for checking out my GitHub!
 I'm excited to document this new journey and bring you guys along!
-I'm currently learning Web Development Through CodeUp & I looked forward to seeing my skills improve as I take on this new challenge.
+I'm currently learning Web Development Through CodeUp & I look forward to seeing my skills improve as I take on this new challenge.

 ***<ins><div align="center">FUN FACTS ABOUT ME</div></ins>***